EarthAsylum/eacKeyValue/readme.md

 ### Description

 **{eac}KeyValue** Is added to WordPress as a stand-alone, *Must Use* plugin or by including the file in any project or plugin.
 It provides a simple API for storing and retrieving key-value pairs with any data type.
-Integrated tightly with the [WordPress object cache](https://developer.wordpress.org/reference/classes/wp_object_cache/) (whether the default or a drop-in persistent cache), _{eac}KeyValue_ provides L1 (memory) caching _and_ L2 (MySQL) permanence as well as Write-Back (delayed writes) or Write-Through (immediate) updating for greater efficiency.
+Integrated tightly with the [WordPress object cache](https://developer.wordpress.org/reference/classes/wp_object_cache/) (whether the default or a drop-in persistent cache), _{eac}KeyValue_ provides L1 (memory) caching _and_ L2 (MySQL) permanence as well as Write-Back (delayed) or Write-Through (immediate) updating for greater efficiency.

 #### Actors *SHOULD* use global functions: